 While the ultimate goal is to eliminate work zone crashes, the goal for this measure is to reduce the number of protective vehicle/truck-mounted attenuator crashes below the previous 4-year average.
-In the fourth quarter of 2022, MoDOT had nine reported protective vehicle crashes.
-The number of crashes for 2022 is 19% lower than the year-to-date average for the previous four years.
+In the first quarter of 2023, MoDOT had 14 reported protective vehicle crashes.
+The number of crashes for the first quarter of 2023 is 19% higher than the year-to-date average for the previous four years.
 These crashes can be less than \$100 in damage to the TMA, but in most cases a new TMA costing approximately \$40,000 is required.
 This does not include staff time, truck damage, lost wages or medical bills.
 This quarter, five employees in a TMA crash sought medical attention.
 All the TMA crashes this quarter happened during the day, predominately in urban areas.
-Operations in which crashes occurred included two pothole patching, two mowing, three litter pickup and two others.
+Operations in which crashes occurred included three pothole patching, four sweeping, two mowing, two litter pickup and one other.